Tara Rethore

 Relationships: Of necessity, we learned to relate differently to each other, our customers, and stakeholders.
 Learning and adapting on the fly became critical to establish a new rhythm.

-Business Models: Certainly, we can all cite examples of products and services that succeeded or failed during the crises.
+Business Models: Certainly, we can all cite examples of products and services that succeeded or failed during the crises of 2020-2022.
 The systemic nature of the crises also had a profound effect on business models.
 In-person services, experiences, and events rapidly gave way to other formats, creating new opportunities to generate revenue and capture customers.
 Consider the blend of old and new that makes sense for those you serve and your businesses.

 It’s commencement season.
 What will you begin?